 Read more about Shear Haven Co-Founder Susanne Post in StyleBlueprint and NFocus Magazine.

 View a Fox 17 Nashville report on Shear Haven here or a NewsChannel 5 story on this initiative below:

 Shear Haven’s International Impact

 Thanks to our partnership with Barbicide, our Shear Haven program has reached beauty professionals in 100+ different countries around the world.
-More than 25,000 individuals have taken the training.
+As of spring 2022, more than 50,000 individuals have taken the training.